Key Points for This Section

 - Late effects that affect the heart and blood vessels may cause certain health problems.

-- Possible signs of heart and blood vessel late effects include trouble breathing and chest pain.
+- Possible signs and symptoms of heart and blood vessel late effects include trouble breathing and chest pain.

 - Certain tests and procedures are used to detect (find) and diagnose health problems in the heart and blood vessels.